 Pasi Lyytikäinen (born on 2 October 1975 in Lapinlahti, Finland) studied composition with Erkki Jokinen and Paavo Heininen at the Sibelius Academy and in masterclasses with Esa-Pekka Salonen, Magnus Lindberg, Michael Jarrell, Marco Stroppa and others.
-His breakthrough came with the opera To Helsinki premiered in 2005 and based on the short novel of the same name by Juhani Aho.
+His breakthrough came in 2005 with the premiere of the opera Helsinkiin (To Helsinki) which was based on the short novel of the same name by Juhani Aho.
 Other major works by him include his Degree Ceremony Cantata and the orchestral cycle Seven Songs for soprano and orchestra to poems by Saila Susiluoto.
-In 2000-01 he was composer-in-residence of Lapinlahti Municipality and taught composition part-time in the Kuopio Department of the Sibelius Academy.
-He has also been elected to serve on many committees in the field of music.
+In 2000-01 Pasi Lyytikäinen was composer-in-residence of Lapinlahti Municipality and taught composition part-time in the Kuopio Department of the Sibelius Academy.
+He has also been involved in several teaching projects in the field of composing music.
+Lyytikäinen is the founder and artistic director of Pasimusic classical and contemporary music festival in the Northern Savo region in Finland.

-Works by Lyytikäinen have been performed in Chicago, Tokyo, London and Berlin, for example.
+Works by Lyytikäinen have been performed at several foreign festivals and venues such as the Shanghai New Music Week, Usedom Music Festival and Santa Fe Chamber Music Festival.
 His Par was one of the prize-winners in the Tong Piano Duet Competition held in London in 2002.
 In 2007 the Zagros ensemble and the Kallio-Kuninkala Music Festival held a profile concert of his music at Järvenpää in Finland.
 The Kuopio Symphony Orchestra commissioned his Symphony No. 1 and premiered it in 2008.
-Lyytikäinen is also the founder of the Pasimusic Festival in Finland.
-His recent works include e.g. Jiän iänj (The Sound of Ice) for accordion.
+His other works include e.g. Jiän iänj (The Sound of Ice) for accordion, and vocal pieces such as the Chamber Vocalise (Kamarivokaliisi) for soprano and ensemble.
+Other pieces for chamber ensemble are Siinto (2017) and Taival (2018).

 Seven questions for Pasi Lyytikäinen (Highlights 2/2013)